List of Little Britain characters: Eddie (Emily) Howard

 Catchphrase: "I'm a lady!
 That's what I am, a lady!
 I do lady things!" and sometimes ending long statements with "... and shit."

 Emily, whose real name is Eddie Howard, is an awkward and very unconvincing transvestite.
 She has only ever been acknowledged as a woman once in the entire series (the man in question then caught her in the male bathroom of the pub he was at).
 Rather than trying to be like a modern woman, Emily wears outdated, Victorian frocks and her behaviour follows that of the out-dated Victorian stereotype, including talking in an exaggeratedly high-pitched voice, an equally high-pitched nervous laugh, using the word "lady" as an adjective for almost everything and feigning a lack of strength, which only makes her even less convincing.
 Additionally, she is in the habit of using French words in normal conversation.
 Most sketches involving Emily revolve around the performing of stereotypically male behaviour (such as fixing a car or playing football) in spite of her appearance, or exaggerated attempts to persuade others that she is a woman and to allow her to perform exclusively female behaviour (e.g. entering a women's changing room).
-From the second series onwards, Emily has best friend Florence as a companion and is teaching her how to pretend to be like a lady.
+From the second series onwards, Emily has best friend Florence/Fred as a companion and is teaching her how to pretend to be like a lady.

 Emily appears alone in Little Britain USA.
 In her first sketch, she attempts to become a model for an art class, but is forced to pose with no clothes on, thus being forced to admit that she is not a lady.
 And she also meets Sting where she sings and even kisses him.
 In her third sketch, she is arrested and, due to the seriousness of the situation, Eddie Howard is forced to admit that he's a male, much to his frustration.
-It is also here that it is revealed that Eddie has a wife and three kids, one of which is named Tommy.
+It is also here that it is revealed that Eddie has a wife and three kids, one of whom is named Tommy.
 In her final sketch, she blind dates another man, who accidentally drives off with her wig.
-Even though Emily is one of the series’ primary characters, neither Emily nor Florence appeared in Little Britain Abroad.
+Even though Emily is one of the series' primary characters, neither Emily nor Florence appeared in Little Britain Abroad.

 Emily later appears in a sketch for Sport Relief 2016 where she trained Peter Crouch on how to be a lady.